Unripe avocado will ruin your wonderful recipe and leave a bitter taste in your mouth. So how to tell when an avocado is ripe?

 How To Ripen An Avocado?

-If you have picked up an avocado and realize it’s unripe after taking the firmness test, you can ripen it.
+If you have picked up an avocado and realize it’s unripe after taking the firmness test, you can ripen it instead of knowing how to tell when an avocado is ripe

 Darker-skinned avocados ripen more quickly, while greener ones might stay on the counter for three to five days before becoming perfect for eating.